jakeclara/jakeclara.github.io/index.markdown

 ### Database Enhancement
 **Focus:**
-- Expanded the database from a single collection to a multi-collection design for more realistic analysis.
+- Expanded the database from a single collection to a multi-collection design for more realistic analysis
-- Shifted key calculations into database queries to reduce application-side processing.
+- Shifted key calculations into database queries to reduce application-side processing
-- Implemented reusable aggregation pipelines to support efficient, maintainable reporting.
+- Implemented reusable aggregation pipelines to support efficient, maintainable reporting
-- Configured and managed a MongoDB Atlas cluster with indexed collections and secure access.
+- Configured and managed a MongoDB Atlas cluster with indexed collections and secure access

 <details>
 <summary><strong>Click to read the full reflection narrative</strong></summary>